Vinz14Paul14/PhotoChecker-ML-APP/README.md

 * James Ye
 * Fabienne Zumbeuhl

-### Objective: Provide an attractive score for user uploaded photoes
+### Objective: Showing the dangers of ML, by creating a biased application analyzing user inputed photos.